-5 Best Paper for Prismacolor Pencils in 2019 Reviewed - Architecture Lab
+5 Best Paper For Prismacolor Pencils | Reviews + Guide

-Almost all of us have used color pencils to draw at some point or another in our life – especially, as kids.
+Almost all of us have used colored pencils to draw at some point or another in our life – especially, as kids.
 They are generally perceived as a novice medium to create art.

-But that’s not the case with many artists because nowadays many creators use professional grade color pencils to make beautiful art pieces.
+But that’s not the case with many artists because nowadays many creators use professional-grade color pencils to make beautiful art pieces.

-One such professional grade pencils are Prismacolor Pencils.
+One such professional-grade pencils are Prismacolor Pencils.
 These pencils have a soft nib that gives a high count of pigments while drawing making them appear almost like a painting.

 To get the best results though, you’d need to use specific kinds of paper that can use its full potential.

-Hence, in this article, we have listed the 5 best paper that you can use with Prismacolor Pencils and also added a guide to help you in that pursuit.
+Hence, in this article, we have listed the 5 best papers that you can use with Prismacolor Pencils and also added a guide to help you in that pursuit.

 Best Paper for Prismacolor Pencils

 Strathmore is a well-established company in the paper production industry with an experience of 125 years.
 Strathmore 400 Series Medium surface provides you with off-white papers with medium roughness.
-It has 24 sheets of 130 gsm papers and the dimension is 12 by 18-inches.
+It has 24 sheets of 130 gsm paper and the dimension is 12 by 18 inches.
 The paper is ideal for dry art media.

 Experience